 Matthew was called to the Manitoba Bar in 2005 and the Alberta Bar in 2006 and maintains a commercial practice which includes advising on business transactions, securities and corporate finance related matters.

-Matthew’s practice also includes acting for Bitcoin entities operating in the developing area of virtual currency law, specifically assisting Canadian clients with regulatory and compliance advice, corporate law, securities advice and banking assistance tailored to start-up ventures in the Canadian Bitcoin space.
-Matthew is also involved with international counsel in assisting Canadian clients with respect to the burgeoning area of virtual currency law and has published various articles on the topic on one of the most prolific virtual currency news websites in the world.
+Matthew’s practice also includes acting for virtual currency-related entities that operate in the area of digital currency/ blockchain law, specifically assisting Canadian clients with regulatory and compliance advice, corporate law, securities advice and banking assistance tailored to start-up ventures in the Canadian digital currency space.
+Matthew is also involved with international counsel in assisting Canadian clients with respect to the burgeoning area of virtual currency law and has published various articles on the topic on one of the most prolific virtual currency news websites in the world (coindesk.com).

 Professional Associations & Activities

 - Former Board Member, Oxford House Foundation of Canada

 - Former Board Member, Bishop O’Byrne Housing For Seniors Association

 - "Digital Assets in Estate Matters", Canadian Bar Association Alberta, Wills & Trusts Law - South Section Meeting, January 13, 2015